 Revenue generated by certain dedicated (additional) facilities stems from long-term contracts.
 Once these contracts have expired, a conditional renegotiation process must be executed.
 This includes new payment and tariff terms, as well as the determination of which transmission services will continue to be provided.
-Therefore, we cannot guarantee that the economic terms will remain in force once the renegotiation process has concluded.
+Therefore, we cannot has concluded.